 While provisioning the instance make sure to select the role HW-Codedeploy-EC2-S3 during Configure Instance Details step.
 Also, ensure to make open port 8080.

-Along with this, we will also need to install CodeDeploy agent and Tomcat as an application server which will be used for deployment of our application.
+Along with this, we will also need to install the CodeDeploy agent and Tomcat as an application server which will be used for the deployment of our application.

 #1) Install and configure CodeDeploy Agent on the Amazon Linux instance